techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## What's new for Call queues in the past six months

 - December 11
-  - [Nested Auto attendants and Call queues](./plan-auto-attendant-call-queue.md#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing now supported in Teams Admin Center.
+  - [Nested Auto attendants and Call queues](./plan-auto-attendant-call-queue.md#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing are now supported in the Teams admin center.

 - November 22
-  - [Callback](#step-5-callback-1) functionality is now available through Teams admin center.
+  - [Callback](#step-5-callback-1) functionality is now available through the Teams admin center.

 - November 5
   - [Nested Auto attendants and Call queues](#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing.